 In some politically sensitive areas, such as the Israeli-Palestinian peace process, member states often find that a common EU position is a useful cover for taking action that might upset domestic lobby groups.

-Cut out“The risk of Brexit is that the UK would be completely cut out of these EU foreign policy co-ordination meetings,” he wrote.
+“The risk of Brexit is that the UK would be completely cut out of these EU foreign policy co-ordination meetings,” he wrote.
 “This would be a tremendous loss for both the EU and the UK.

 “The UK has one of the best diplomatic networks in the world and therefore occupies a privileged position.
 [Sharing] information and views with the other member states enables the UK to canvass support for its positions, while British diplomats also benefit from hearing what the French, Germans and others have to say on any given topic.”